lmweber/lmweber.github.io/pages/research_interests.md

     - review paper summarizing our views and guidance for how to best perform different types of benchmarking studies <br/> <br/>

-- Weber and Robinson (2016) (comparison of clustering algorithms for mass cytometry data; see details above)
+- Weber and Robinson (2016) (comparison of clustering algorithms for mass cytometry data; see link and details above)

-- Weber et al. (2019) (development of *diffcyt* framework for differential analyses in mass cytometry data; see details above)
+- Weber et al. (2019) (development of *diffcyt* framework for differential analyses in mass cytometry data; see link and details above)

 ---